Articulating Curiosities: Contact Improvisation w/ Karl Frost: Berkeley, California

 We ask the question “What happens if X?”
 This asks us to get more articulate about the proposal and research question, the “X” but also more articulate in observation, the “what if”.

 What is it to be more precise and ask more interesting and engaging questions (for oneself and others)?
 What is it to be more precise with articulating what one observes?
-Within this, what is it to articulate as well as we can while also honoring and embracing the ineffable?
+Within this, what is it to articulate as well as we can while also honoring and embracing that which can not be put into words?

 How does getting more articulate in words help expand or contrarily interfere with articulation of movement.